padeir0/millipascal/readme.md

 end proc
 ```

-Globals can be declared in any order, similar to ASM.
+Globals can be declared in any order.

 Procedures use square brackets `[]` instead of parenthesis `()`, so that
 it doesn't share parenthesis in the middle of expressions, being easier to read.